kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 - software
 ---

 I have had a bit of a strange career history.
-Looking back, I think it's a story about the importance of having clear direction, and being willing to change course when something better comes along.
+Looking back, I think it's a story about the importance of having clear direction and being willing to change course when something better comes along.

 ## Taking an Alternate Route